 This is Ascending Node's third SBIR award, having previously received earlier Phase I and II contracts for the development of Spaceline.
 These highly competitive awards are designed to advance NASA's capabilities by supporting innovation from small businesses.
 Ascending Node was selected in this round for successfully demonstrating the technical feasibility of including three-dimensional data types into Spaceline's models.
 With this new award, Ascending Node will continue developing Spaceline to further establish its scientific, technical, and commercial merit for use in future interplanetary exploration missions.

 About Ascending Node Technologies

 Ascending Node Technologies, LLC, is a Tucson-based company that develops technology to allow spacecraft mission designers and operators to work better together.
 Spaceline is the company’s new web-based application that creates telemetry-based, interactive 3D visualizations of spacecraft operations right in your browser, which can then be shared across the mission team for easy collaboration and feedback.
-An innovative mission planning tool, Spaceline reduces both cost and risk for spacecraft missions at every stage of development.
 Ascending Node’s founders have more than half a century’s combined experience planning, developing and operating interplanetary exploration missions.
-Learn more at www.ascendingnode.tech
+In 2019 NASA ignited the development of Spaceline and has since awarded Ascending Node Technologies multiple SBIR contracts.
+Learn more at www.ascendingnode.tech.